suhank/zea-engine/docs/api/Renderer/GLBaseRenderer.md

 | --- | --- | --- | --- |
 | renderState | <code>object</code> |  | The renderState value. |
 | [mask] | <code>number</code> | <code>255</code> | The mask value |

+<a name="GLBaseRenderer+destroy"></a>

+### destroy
+The destroy is called by the system to cause explicit resources cleanup.
+Users should never need to call this method directly.

 <a name="GLBaseRenderer.registerPass"></a>